Saturday 21 August 2010

 Board courtesy "H"'and Vita

 After reading a post in the Fotos in Noosa website earlier today, I’ve decided to revisit this book and what I call “the curse of creativity” – the trials and tribulations of being creative despite the costs in time, money, relationships, missed opportunities for other activity and worst of all creative blocks.
 This big glossy coffee table book covers it all by visiting 20 painters from all over the country showing their studios, how they start a project and deal with creative blocks.
-In the introduction, John McDonald suggests:
+In the introduction, John McDonald suggests:“There are as many ways too get started as there are paintings.
+In most cases, the primary need is to defile that daunting expanse of blank canvas.
+One applies a backing colour, scribbles or daubs something almost at random – simply to destroy that whiteness which presents itself as more perfect than anything the artist may choose to paint on it.”

 Studio - Australian Painters on the Nature of Creativity